LCC-CIT/CIS195-CourseMaterials/LabStarters/Lab06/Lab6Instructions.md

 - Upload to Moodle

-  - Zip the files in part 1
+  - Zip the files in part A
-  - Zip the files in part 2
+  - Zip the files in part B
   - Upload both zip files to Moodle using the lab submission link for the assignment.